Mylapore: Kapaleeswarar Temple

 Kapaleeswarar Temple is one of the most famous temples of Chennai.
-Originally temple relocated by the Tuluva dynasty (1491–1570 CE) from sea shore of Mylapore.
-The main deity of the temple is Lord Shiva.
+The temple was originally relocated by the Tuluva dynasty (1491–1570 CE) from the sea shore of Mylapore.
+The main deity of the temple is Shiva.
 The temple exhibits exquisite Dravidian architecture.
-The huge temple is surrounded by traditional crowded street markets of Chennai selling fruits, flowers, vegetables and traditional brass ware.
+The huge temple is surrounded by traditional crowded street markets selling fruits, flowers, vegetables and traditional brass ware.

 Adi Kesava Perumal Temple

 Mylapore is known for the Adi Kesava Perumal Temple constructed in honor of Keshava or Vishnu, a principal god in the Hindu pantheon and the "Preserver" in the Hindu trinity.
-The temple has an idol of Lord Vishnu accompanied by his celestial consort Goddess Lakshmi.
+The temple has an idol of Vishnu accompanied by his celestial consort Goddess Lakshmi.
 This is the birthplace of Peyalvar.
 It has sannathis for the thayar Mayuravalli, Chakkarathalvar, Sri Andal, Sri Rama & Anjaneya.
 It is the avatara sthalam (birthplace) of Peyalvar and has a separate sannithi for the Alvar.
 During the brahmotsavam the utsavar goes in a procession accompanied by Sridevi & Bhudevi in the mada streets and also gives the chance to see the Theppam festival in the centuries-old kulam (tank).
 Every year the Parthasarathy Perumal comes to the Kesava Perumal temple and Kesava Perumal too goes to Triplicane along with Peyalvar.